Andrew-Mackay/WebScienceCoursework/submission/README.md

 Next, activate this newly created environment and install the required packages with the command: `pip install -r requirements.txt`

-Install and run MongoDB version 2.6.10 (later versions should work but have not been tested).
+Install and run MongoDB version 2.6.10 (later versions should work but has not been tested).
 The command to run the mongo is: `sudo service mongodb start`

 The files config.example.py and config_flickr.example.py contain the structure for the config files.